Deepak143-dp/Chemical-Equipment-Parameter-Visualizer/README.md

 python manage.py runserver
 ```

-Your backend is live at:
+Your backend is live at: (only in localhost )
 👉 **http://127.0.0.1:8000/**

 ---